 Research ProjectsLigament Mechanobiology

-Ligament injuries often result in short and long-term disability due to the mechanical inferiority of the healed tissue.
-Mechanical stimulation via manual therapy can increase collagen production and improve the speed and quality of ligament repair, yet little is understood about the specific loading protocols that are beneficial or detrimental.
-This project will use experimental and computational methods to clarify the benefits of manual therapy for ligament healing and a remodeling constitutive model will be developed to provide guidelines for effective administration of this affordable treatment modality.Pathomechanics of Meniscus Injury
+Ligament and tendon injuries often result in short and long-term disability due to the mechanical inferiority of the healed tissue.
+Mechanical stimulus can increase collagen production and improve the speed and quality of ligament repair, yet little is understood about the specific loading protocols that are beneficial or detrimental.
+This project will use experimental and computational methods to clarify the benefits of complex mechanical environments on cell activity and tissue regeneration.
+This information will allow us to develop clinical techniques and devices that restore tissue function and reduce joint disease.

 Acute meniscal tears have poor healing outcomes and account for ~15% of all surgeries at U.S. orthopaedic centers.
 Although extensive studies have determined that meniscus tears lead to osteoarthritis, the underlying pathomechanics of meniscus failure has not been described.
 Gaining a mechanistic understanding of the failure risk associated with loading conditions, joint morphology and microstructure will aid the development of treatment and prevention methods.
 The primary aim of this research is to develop and validate a failure model that predicts meniscus tears.
 The conclusions of this research will provide the foundation for future work in modeling treatment paradigms and determining biophysical factors that predispose individuals to meniscal tears.